 What do we mean by this?

 Child abductions are masked within Japan as custody disputes — a reality that brings horrible consequences.

 Here I focus only on the numerical elaboration of the abduction problem within Japan and try to estimate the number of cases.
-Without this understanding of the numbers, human rights organizations and national governments have successfully avoided open conflict with the Japanese over this extraordinary extension of Japanese sovereignty beyond its borders into the cradles, playpens, strollers and bedrooms of the world.
+Without the acknowledgment of this understanding of the numbers, human rights organizations and national governments have successfully avoided open conflict with the Japanese State over this extraordinary extension of Japanese sovereignty beyond its borders into the cradles, playpens, strollers and bedrooms of the world.
 But this is not to go on forever; and the first step is to count!

 Parental abduction, it is said, is not illegal in Japan, so abductions are not counted.
 The first assertion is, has been, and will continue to be challenged.
 Parental abduction is a crime requiring a cohort of malicious and unscrupulous judges and lawyers, and legal trickery which counts on the cooperation and feigned ignorance of the law by Japan’s partners.
 Therefore, it is difficult to know how many there have been.
-Maintaining this circumstance creates a grossly distorted misrecognition of the nature of the problem and keeps it under the radar of human rights organizations, governments that ought to be concerned, and most importantly, the general public.
+Maintaining this circumstance creates a virtuous haze; a grossly distorted misrecognition of the nature of the problem that keeps it under the radar of human rights organizations, governments that ought to be concerned, and most importantly, the general public.
 Masking is a powerful ideological mechanism, which keeps ugly and violent human rights abuses invisible behind an appearance of order, and fair, rational international governance.

 Let us attempt to estimate the numbers, on the basis of the “known knowns”; those things which social agencies in Japan can reveal to us.